LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 Documenting applications
 ========================

-By setting the compiler flag ``source_data``, Logtalk saves all relevant documenting information collected when compiling a source file.
+By setting the :ref:`source_data <flag_source_data>` compiler flag, Logtalk saves all relevant documenting information collected when compiling a source file.
 The provided ``lgtdoc`` tool can access this information by using Logtalk's reflection support and generate a documentation file for each compiled entity (object, protocol, or category) in `XML <http://www.w3.org/XML/>`_ format.
 Contents of the XML file include the entity name, type, and compilation mode (static or dynamic), the entity relations with other entities, and a description of any declared predicates (name, compilation mode, scope, ...).